jliu69a/myExp5/README.md

 # myExp5

 This is the expense tracking app.
+Reference to: my_readme_status.txt